iamamutt/datavyur/cran-comments.md

 ## Response to feedback from maintainers

-This submission addresses feedback from the maintainers.
+This submission addresses feedback from the maintainers from 10/12/2021.